vercel/next.js/docs/concepts/pages.md

 A page is a [React Component](https://reactjs.org/docs/components-and-props.html) exported from a `.js`, `.ts`, or `.tsx` file in the `pages` directory.

 Pages are associated with a route based on their file name.
 For example `pages/about.js` is mapped to `/about`.
-You can even add dynamic route parameters with the filename.
+You can even utilize dynamic route parameters through the filename.

 For example `pages/index.js` could look like this, a React component returning some [JSX](https://reactjs.org/docs/introducing-jsx.html) content: